TEAM-13-VANTAGE/vantage/Docs/eng_nb_lee.md

  - Started 10 minute video slides
  - Worked on script for the video following the rubric

 ## 12/2/2024
  - Worked on script and slides for 10 minute video with Jona

 ## 12/3/2024
  - Completed script for 10 minute video
  - Arranged and created slides to follow the script
+ - Bought poster board for groups 13, 8, and 1

+## 12/4/2024
+ - Worked on sections of the STP
+ - Recorded slides for the 10-minute video presentation